Nick Westbrook-Ikhine Player Prop Bets for the NFL Playoffs - Tennessee vs. Cincinnati - NewsBreak

 Matchup vs. Cincinnati

-- Against the Bengals, Westbrook-Ikhine racked up zero receiving yards in single career matchup, 28.5 fewer than his over/under for Saturday's game.
+- Westbrook-Ikhine's zero receiving yards in his one matchup against the Bengals are 28.5 fewer than his over/under for Saturday's game.

-- Westbrook-Ikhine did not have a touchdown catch in that game against the Bengals.
+- Westbrook-Ikhine did not have a touchdown catch in that matchup against the Bengals.

+- This week Westbrook-Ikhine will face the NFL's 27th-ranked pass defense (264.6 yards allowed per game).

+- The Bengals' defense is 13th in the league, conceding 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Texans, Westbrook-Ikhine totaled 78 yards on four receptions (averaging 19.5 yards per catch) while scoring one touchdown.
+- Against the Texans in Week 18, Westbrook-Ikhine totaled 78 yards on four receptions (five targets) while scoring one touchdown.

-- During his last three games, Westbrook-Ikhine has caught six passes for 116 yards and one touchdown.
-He was targeted 10 times, and averaged 38.7 yards per game.
+- Westbrook-Ikhine has totaled 116 receiving yards (38.7 per game) and one touchdown, reeling in six passes on 10 targets in his last three games.

 Westbrook-Ikhine's Tennessee Teammates